spiral/docs/docs/en/advanced/prometheus-metrics.md

 # Advanced — Application Metrics

 As a professional, you know the importance of keeping track of key metrics for your application.
-With [Prometheus](https://prometheus.io/), an open-source monitoring system, you can collect and store time series data such as application metrics, and use its powerful query language to analyze and visualize that data.

-But why stop there?
-Spiral has a really convenient feature that lets you send your application metrics to Prometheus with minimal setup.
-This means you can use a tool like [Grafana](https://grafana.com/) to see all your metrics in real-time, saving you the time and effort of building your own dashboard from scratch.
+With [Prometheus](https://prometheus.io/), you can collect and store time series data such as application metrics, and use its powerful query language to analyze and visualize that data in real-time using a tool like [Grafana](https://grafana.com/) saving you the time and effort of building your own dashboard from scratch.

 ![Grafana dashboard](https://user-images.githubusercontent.com/773481/205066017-ecddefc4-1d07-4428-b3ad-af49baadad0a.png)

-Spiral and [RoadRunner](https://roadrunner.dev/docs/plugins-metrics) plugin provide the ability to send application metrics to Prometheus.
+Spiral and [RoadRunner metrics](https://roadrunner.dev/docs/plugins-metrics) plugin provide the ability to collect application metrics and expose them to Prometheus.

 > **Note**
 > Here you can find out more about [Prometheus metrics](https://prometheus.io/docs/concepts/data_model/).